Chen Shih-chung

 Chen Shih-chung (陳時中 (Chʻên2 Shih2-chung1, Chén Shízhōng, Tân Sî-tiong); born December 1952) is a Taiwanese politician.
 He served as Minister of Health and Welfare from 2017 to 2022, gaining wide recognition in 2020 as the public face of Taiwan's COVID-19 efforts.
 He was the Democratic Progressive Party candidate for Taipei Mayor in the 2022 election.

-Early life
+Education

-Chen graduated from the School of Dentistry of Taipei Medical College in 1977.
+After graduating from Taipei Municipal Chien Kuo High School, Chen studied dentistry at Taipei Medical University from 1971 to 1977 and earned his dental degree.

 Early career

 Chen became the director of Taipei City Dentists Association in 1987 and stayed in the position until he was promoted to executive director in 1991.
 In 1993–1995, he was the president of the association.
 In 1995–1999, he was the president of Taiwan Dental Association and in 1995-2005 executive director and CEO of the association.

 Political career

 In 1995–1996, he was the commissioner of the medical review committee of the Health Department of Taipei City Government.
 In 1993-1998 and 1999–2000, he was the commissioner of the dentist advisory committee of the Department of Health.
 In 1996-1999 and 2005–2006, he was the commissioner of the national health insurance supervisory committee of the department.
 At the same time (1996-2008), he was also the commissioner of the national health insurance medical expenditure negotiation committee of the department.